MyThemeShopTeam/WP-Review/readme.txt

 = v5.2.1 (Jun 18, 2019) =
 * Added shortcode support in review description
+* Added a way to help users easily leave a review, with a dismissible notice
 * Fixed conflict with Woodmart plugin

 = v5.2.0 (Feb 18, 2019) =